"Encourage one another daily" (Hebrews 3:13).

 I also have technical tasks such as individual subscription change requests (although most are handled completely automatically).
 Also something is always breaking and needing fixed and I am the entire resident IT department!
-I do have a supporter in Canada to call upon for tech questions.

 I continue to add new material to the website as well and regularly seek to improve the technical and formatting aspect.
 Of course time for this varies.
 Some days very little, other days many hours.
 Since I resigned from the EAP agency in 2004 this has essentially been a full-time "job" in regards to time.

 We supplement our income through our chaplaincy and through generous gifts to support us!

 Support: If you would care to give an offering to this ministry here is info on how to do so.